ibm-cloud-docs/vpc/vsi_is_create_instance.md

 [Select availability]{: tag-green}

 Confidential computing with Intel SGX for VPC is available only in the Dallas (us-south) and Frankfurt (eu-de) regions.
+Second-generation boot volumes with the `sdp` volume profile do not support secure boot yet.
+If secure-boot is required, use a boot volume with a first-generation volume profile.
 {: note}

 After you know the needed values, use them to run the `ibmcloud is instance-create` command.
 You also need to specify a unique name for the instance.